Deokali

-Deokali is an industrial area in Ayodhya city in the Indian state of Uttar Pradesh and is a subpost office of Ayodhya.
+Deokali is an industrial area in Ayodhya city in the Indian state of Uttar Pradesh and is a sub post office of Ayodhya.

 Demographics

 As of the 2011 India census, Deokali had a population of 25,790.
 Males constituted 51% of the population and females 49%.
 Deokali had an average literacy rate of 62%, higher than the national average of 59.5%; male literacy was 71%, and female literacy was 52%.
 17% of the population was under six years of age.